hggh/sshkeymanager-puppet/README.md

   AuthorizedKeysFile /etc/sshkeymanager/%u .ssh/authorized_keys
 ```

-We suggest you to use the SSH moduel from forge:
+We suggest you to use the SSH module from forge:

 https://forge.puppetlabs.com/saz/ssh